sony/nnabla/doc/python/file_format_converter/Function-Level_Support_Status.rst

       Atan                                     ✓      ATan
       Atan2                                                                               Not yet implemented.
       Atanh                                    ✓      ATanh
-      AvgPool                                  △      Pad, AveragePooling, Transpose      Some feature is not supported by Nnabla such as Pad's edge mode.
+      AvgPool                                  △      Pad, Transpose, AveragePooling      Some feature is not supported by Nnabla such as Pad's edge mode.
       AvgPool3D                                                                           Not yet implemented.
-      BatchMatMul                              ✓      Transpose, BatchMatmul
+      BatchMatMul                              ✓      BatchMatmul, Transpose
-      BiasAdd                                  ✓      Add2, Reshape
+      BiasAdd                                  ✓      Reshape, Add2
       Cast                                                                                Not yet implemented.
       Ceil                                     ✓      Ceil
       ConcatV2                                 ✓      Concatenate
       Const                                    ✓      Add2
-      Conv2D                                   △      Convolution, Pad, Transpose         Tensorflow require GPU to perform related test cases.
+      Conv2D                                   △      Pad, Convolution, Transpose         Tensorflow require GPU to perform related test cases.
 This issue is recorded only for memo.
       Conv2DBackpropFilter                                                                Not yet implemented.
-      Conv2DBackpropInput                      △      Transpose, Deconvolution            Tensorflow require GPU to perform related test cases.
+      Conv2DBackpropInput                      △      Deconvolution, Transpose            Tensorflow require GPU to perform related test cases.
 This issue is recorded only for memo.
       Conv3D                                                                              Not yet implemented.
       Conv3DBackpropFilterV2                                                              Not yet implemented.
       Conv3DBackpropInputV2                                                               Not yet implemented.
       Cos                                      ✓      Cos
       Cosh                                     ✓      Cosh
-      DepthToSpace                             △      Transpose, Reshape                  Tensorflow require GPU to perform related test cases.
+      DepthToSpace                             △      Reshape, Transpose                  Tensorflow require GPU to perform related test cases.
 This issue is recorded only for memo.
       DepthwiseConv2dNative                                                               Not yet implemented.
       DepthwiseConv2dNativeBackpropFilter                                                 Not yet implemented.
       DepthwiseConv2dNativeBackpropInput                                                  Not yet implemented.